 Since 1907, research and education have been the mission of the Harvard Forest, one of the oldest and most intensively studied forests in North America.
 From a center that comprises 3000 acres of land, research facilities, and the Fisher Museum, the scientists, students, and collaborators at the Forest explore topics ranging from conservation and environmental change to land-use history and the ways in which physical, biological and human systems interact to change our earth.

-In the first book to review the nature of the Northeast’s forests, their significance, and policy issues for a general audience, Lloyd Irland tells the story of the changing forests of the nine northeastern states.
-He reviews their history from the original European settlements through the age of shipbuilding to the retreat of farming and regrowth of the forest in the twentieth century.
-Emphasizing the continuity of the history and varied uses of the forests, the work summarizes the forces shaping past farming and land abandonment, forest cutting practices, insects, winds, diseases, and land development patterns.
+In the first book to review the nature, significance, and policy issues of the Northeast’s forests for a general audience, Irland tells the story of the changing forests of the nine northeastern states.
+He reviews their history from the first European settlements to the retreat of farming and forest regrowth in the 20th century.

 In New England Forests through Time historical and environmental lessons are told through the world-renowned dioramas in Harvard’s Fisher Museum.
 These remarkable models have introduced New England’s landscape to countless visitors and have appeared in many ecology, forestry, and natural history texts.
 This first book based on the dioramas conveys the phenomenal history of the land, the beauty of the models, and new insights into nature.

 Written by and about New Englanders, this book is relevant to those attempting to address conservation problems on a regional basis.
 The stories told here are of people using what they had, setting to work to remedy these conditions, and doing so successfully.
 At a time of growing concern for the environment both locally and globally, theirs is a story certain to inform and inspire the next generation of conservation leaders.